-- 1. Stop the engine and let it sit for approximately three minutes. - 3.
-Start the engine and check the Engine Oil Pressure Low warning. - ► The warning disappears: Start driving again. - The warning does not disappear: Immediately stop the engine and contact a dealer for repairs.
+- 1. Stop the engine and let it sit for approximately three minutes. - 2.
+Open the bonnet and check the oil level. Ď Oil Check P. 280 - 3.
+Start the engine and check the low oil pressure warning. - ► The warning disappears: Start driving again. - The warning does not disappear: Immediately stop the engine and contact a dealer for repairs.

-If the Engine Oil Pressure Low Warning Appears
+≥If the Low Oil Pressure Warning Appears